LarkspurCA/androidweardocs/suggest.rst

   * Apply a release 4.1 style to the normal notification, such as the one used in the Big Picture example (NotificationCompat.BigPictureStyle).

   * Apply Android wearable formats to the normal notification.
-First create a WearableNotification.builder from the NotificationCompat.builder created in Step 2, then set the desired options and build the notification.
+First create a WearableNotification.builder, passing the NotificationCompat.builder created in Step 2.
+Then set the desired properties and build the notification.

     .. code-block:: java

       Notification notification =
           new WearableNotifications.Builder(notificationBuilder)
-		  // Set options
+          // Set properties
           .setMinPriority
           // other options
           .build();

 4. Get an instance of the Notification Manager service.